elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:

-We’ve covered indexing new documents using JSON format in REST API.
+We've covered indexing new documents using JSON format in REST API.
 We tried to insert Interstellar twice and it gave us an error.
 Elasticsearch documents are immutable, they can not be changed after creation.